Sebastianhju/Runeterra-5e/Rules/Spells.md

 The target needs to be on the same plane of exictance as yourself.

-**At Higeher Levels.** If the spell is cast at 5th lvl or higher the targets gets an additional +1 to ac for each spell level above 4 as long as the temporary hit points are active.
+**At Higher Levels.** If the spell is cast at 5th lvl or higher the targets gets an additional +1 to ac for each spell level above 4 as long as the temporary hit points are active.

 ---